 A Class I trailer hitch is a 1¼” receiver hitch, the standard size for most passenger and crossover vehicles.
 It can be used with a variety of towing trailers and cargo carriers of up to 2,000 pounds and a Tongue Weight (TW) of up to 200 pounds.

-A Class II trailer hitch also has a 1¼” receiver hitch and is designed for light-duty work.
+A Class II trailer hitch also has a 1¼” receiver hitch designed for light-duty work.
 This hitch can also be used on small pickup trucks, standard-sized passenger cars, and minivans.
 Class II hitches generally have a Gross Trailer Weight (GTW) of up to 3,500 pounds with a TW capacity of around 350 pounds.

 A Class III hitch is a tow hitch rated for a GTW of around 8000 pounds or less with a 2” hitch and a tongue weight of 800 pounds.
-This type of hitch is most commonly found on pickup trucks and SUVs.They are very versatile and designed for towing trailers with small to medium-sized boats, camper trailers, and utility trailers such as those used for hauling lawnmowers, ATVs, and motorcycles.
+This type of hitch is most commonly found on pickup trucks and SUVs.They are versatile and designed for towing trailers with small to medium-sized boats, camper trailers, and utility trailers such as those used for hauling lawnmowers, ATVs, and motorcycles.

 With the addition of a weight distribution hitch, some Class III hitches may increase their towing capacity to approximately 12,000 pounds.

 A hitch may have a Class V rating when it has a 20,000 pounds Gross Trailer Weight (GTW) and accommodates a 2½” hitch receiver.
-They are designed to carry very heavy loads and are best suited to full-size pickup and commercial trucks.
+They are designed to carry heavy loads and are best suited to full-size pickup and commercial trucks.
 A Class V hitch has a tongue weight of around 2,400 to 2,550 pounds.

 Hitch Tongue Weight and What it Means for You